oslo 2025 Cities ending Homelessness Forum Schedule

 Join a conversation about how far sport can actually – and should – extend as a socio-political actor.
 We invite professionals, former drug addicts, sports and politicians to debate.

-Session Organisers: Kristiania University College -
+Session Organisers: Kristiania University of Applied Sciences -

 -